fabcoins-dot-info/fabcoins.info/_data/devdocs/en/guides/payment_processing.md

 The [`r`][r]{:#term-r-parameter}{:.term} parameter tells payment-protocol-aware wallet programs to ignore the other parameters and fetch a PaymentRequest from the URL provided.
-The browser, QR code reader, or other program processing the URI opens the spender's Bitcoin wallet program on the URI.
+The browser, QR code reader, or other program processing the URI opens the spender's Fabcoin wallet program on the URI.

 ![BIP70 Payment Protocol](/img/dev/en-payment-protocol.svg)